wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 # Survey-Analysis-Class-Project-Decorative-Lighting-Industry
 ## Summary
-For my capstone project to obtain my B.A. in Human Dimensions of Organizatins, I implemented the 6 steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act to deliver insights to our client, Austin-based decorative lighting distributor wakaNINE.
+For my capstone project to obtain my B.A. in Human Dimensions of Organizatins, I implemented the 6 steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act to deliver insights to our class client, Austin-based decorative lighting distributor wakaNINE.
 This was a team project where I collaborated with 5 classmates, and this respository is meant to document only my independent contributions to the project.
 The ultimate goal of this project was to generate data-driven and actionable recommendations for increasing influence among industry stakeholders.

 - Conducted primary research to understand key deliverables and decision-making considerations of customers through different stages of the specification process in commercial building design projects.
 Methods were:
    - secondary research on the specification process to understand best-practices and steps of the process